clarjon1/pishock-powershell-helper/README.md

 - `$pishockUsername` your Pishock Username
 - `$pishockAPIkey` your pishock api key
 - `$shockCodeArray` list of shocker share codes, separated by commas.
 Minimum 1 required, and can include share codes provided to you by other users.

+## Powershell security

+Powershell with default settings will not like letting you use the script. use `Unblock-File path\to\wherever\you\put\pishock.ps1` to make it behave!